PTS404/Distributed-Systems/README.md

 When assuming the message was never sent, we can use re-transmissions to send the request/message again, and then going through the process again.

 ### e) Why is the 3-way handshake important?
-To make sure both the client and the server are agreeing.
-Both parts need to acknowledge the message.
-When both the client and server has a connection, then the TCP can move on, they need to have established connection.
+The 3 way handshake makes sure that theres an established connection.
+It works by doing two things: it makes sures that both the server and client are ready to transfer the data, and it allows them both to agree on the initial sqeuence numbers, which is sent back and forth during the handshake.